Creative Variations for the 6-Day Kid Blanket

 The Viral Stripe is the easiest of the striping methods because the stripes follow the stitch pattern repeat.
 It’s makes a nice wide-striped blanket and is shown in many viral 6-Day Kid Blanket photos by Claire Milburn, Tilly Wood and Hanan Hanaway.

-There is a problem with making Viral Stripes, and that Is that following the pattern repeat creates some symmetry issues, since the blanket pattern is meant to end with a half repeat.
+There is a problem with making Viral Stripes, and that is that following the pattern repeat creates some symmetry issues, since the blanket pattern is meant to end with a half repeat.
 That sometimes leaves crocheters halfway through their project wondering how to make the end of their blanket match the beginning.

 Some crocheters have solved this problem by just ending on row 7, which works for color symmetry, but it does not work for shape symmetry.
 One crocheter who completed her blanket this way wondered why it had “ears” at the top because the top row flared open a bit.
 It is a minor detail, but if you want to avoid it you will have to plan ahead and make some decisions before you start crocheting (make a swatch, people!).